• Skip to main content

 3. Find something that is easily measured.

-Money in our budget and minutes on the rower are both easily tracked.
+Money in our budget and meters on the rower are both easily tracked.
 This has made keeping up with “earning” and “payout” extremely easy.
 Try to find a motivational currency that is simple to measure and track so that you can stick with it.

 Accountability